ChouUn/SPT-InventoryOrganizingFeatures/README.md

 ## Credits

 - Original mod made by Nightingale
-- Updated to 3.8.3 by seionmoya/DeadLeaves
+- Ported to SPT 3.8.3 by seionmoya/DeadLeaves
 - Support for recursive container sorting added by aerde/Yume
-- Updated to 3.9.0 by Meepowski
+- Ported to SPT 3.9.0 by Meepowski
-- Updated to 3.10.0 by KyoMiko
+- Ported to SPT 3.10.0 by KyoMiko
-- Updated to 3.11.x by garlicbreadtcg
+- Ported to SPT 3.11.x by garlicbreadtcg
+- Ported to SPT 4.0.x by ChouUn